nik2207/Machine_learning_Regression/README.md

 3. **Decision Tree Regression**
 4. **Random Forest Regression**
 5. **Support Vector Regression (SVR)**

+## 📌 Mini Project Overview: Regression Analysis

+The **Mini_Project_Regression.ipynb** notebook focuses on implementing and comparing different regression models to analyze and predict a target variable from a given dataset.
+This mini-project includes:

+- **Data Preprocessing:** Handling missing values, feature selection, and data scaling.
+- **Exploratory Data Analysis (EDA):** Visualizing trends, correlations, and distributions.
+- **Regression Models Implemented:**
+  - Linear Regression
+  - Polynomial Regression
+  - Decision Tree Regression
+  - Random Forest Regression
+  - Support Vector Regression (SVR)
+- **Model Evaluation:** Comparing performance using metrics like R² score, MAE, MSE, and RMSE.

+This project helps in understanding how different regression models perform on a dataset and which model gives the best predictive accuracy. 🚀

 ## 📌 Dependencies
 To run the Jupyter Notebooks, install the required Python libraries using: